 I’ve fallen in love.
 My past week was spent travelling all across Barcelona, from the beautiful ‘jardins’, to the museums which look like palaces.
-I’ve walked for hours on end, and not even my leg ache can make me regret each step my sandled-feet walked.
+I’ve walked for hours on end, but not even my leg ache could make me regret each step my sandled-feet walked.

 Never have I been abroad and captured so much in so few days.
 I imagine my photo album will keep exploding on my blog, regardless of topic.
 But for now, I need to discuss this incredible city.

 Despite the beautiful beaches, Barcelona is not made for sun and sea.
 It’s not a place I would recommend to those hoping to do little more than sunbathe.
 To me, Ibiza has prettier beaches and softer sand.
 Barcelona is where you go to dream.

 It’s the kind of city one can lose themselves in.
 Every apartment block is worthy of a capture; each street has a type of prettiness – one your eyes are mesmerised to.
 During my week visit, I explored Park Guell – the famous architecture of Gaudi.

 This is a must-see, along with the many gardens on Montjuic.
 The walk is long, and in the hot weather of August, you can feel as though you’ll collapse from exhaustion.
 Though drink plenty of water and try to make it through, because the gardens are spectacular.

 Since getting back with my ex and talking about our future, I’ve had real reflection.
 On the one hand, I’m trying to stay cool.
 I’m trying to not over think or over picture, incase the picture is lost once more.
 On the other, we’re talking about our lives together, and it’s exciting.